 His first commissioned work, Adagio and Variations, written while still at Juilliard, was called a ‘a piece of genius’ by the critic at its premiere by the Verdehr Trio.

 Other significant earlier works include chamber pieces such as A Musical Banquet, a winner of the International Barlow Prize,

 as well as Tanz Nachtanz, a clarinet quintet commissioned by the Chelsea Ensemble, and The Quartet Book, commissioned by The Shanghai Quartet.

-Shortly after finishing Juilliard we wrote A Kafka Cantata, a one act monodrama rated the #1 Musical Event of the Year in Pittsburgh by that city’s chief newspaper after its premiere there with Tenor Paul Sperry.
+Shortly after finishing Juilliard we wrote A Kafka Cantata, a one act monodrama rated the #1 Musical Event of the Year in Pittsburgh by that city’s chief newspaper after its premiere there with tenor Paul Sperry.

-Around this time he also began a long collaboration with harpist Marie-Pierre Langlamet, principal harpist of the Berlin Philharmonic, which led to his writing a wide variety of works with harp, such as the chamber works A Sambuca Sonata, recorded on the Chandos label, Possum Wakes from Playing Dead, commissioned by the Berlin Philharmonic, A Nursery Sleep, commissioned by Concert Artists Guild, and his quintet Thirty Little Pictures of Time Passing, also premiered as part of the Berlin Philharmonic’s chamber music series.
+Around this time he also began a long collaboration with harpist Marie-Pierre Langlamet, principal harpist of the Berlin Philharmonic, which has led to his writing a wide variety of works with harp, such as the chamber works A Sambuca Sonata, recorded on the Chandos label, Possum Wakes from Playing Dead, commissioned by the Berlin Philharmonic, A Nursery Sleep, commissioned by Concert Artists Guild, and his quintet Thirty Little Pictures of Time Passing, also premiered as part of the Berlin Philharmonic’s chamber music series.

 A Sambuca Sonata, Mvt.
 1, opening

 Thirty Little Pictures of Time Passing, Part 3, opening